 “As a survivorship care doctor, one of my challenges is putting support in the hands of patients when and where they need it, especially for young patients who are busy re-engaging with life and are likely to seek support outside the formal health system,” says Dr. Kvale.
 “This project is exciting because it is designed to provide us with evidence-based strategies that will also help us do a better job of providing survivorship care in a way that is acceptable to our patients.”

-Rebecca Muñoz, a collaborator and patient advocate on the 2020-2021 CHER grant team, is a breast cancer survivor and an active participant in the Livestrong Cancer Institute’s Young Adult Cancer Program.
+Rebecca Muñoz, a collaborator and patient advocate on the 2020-2021 CHER grant team, is a breast cancer survivor and an active participant in the Livestrong Cancer Institute’s Young Adult Cancer Program and serves on the Livestrong Cancer Institutes’ Young Adult Advisory Board.
 She also served as a special programs and projects intern for UT Health Austin’s Livestrong Cancer Institutes while pursuing her Master’s in Public Health (MPH) Degree, of which she graduated with in Spring 2021, and manages a self-funded Chemotherapy Cold Cappers Facebook support group that has reached over 2,300 members.

 “Rebecca graciously provided insight about her own lived experience as a young adult diagnosed with breast cancer, which was in line with the target demographic for our CHER grant proposal.
 Her experience as a young adult breast cancer survivor, role on the Livestrong Cancer Institute’s Young Adult Advisory Board, and pursuit of her MPH provides an essential perspective for the design and execution of this research project,” explains Dr. Pounders.